Radcliffe Line

-The Radcliffe Line was the boundary demarcated between the Indian and Pakistani portions of the Punjab Province and Bengal Presidency of British India.
-It was named after Cyril Radcliffe, who, as the joint chairman of the two boundary commissions for the two provinces, had the ultimate responsibility to equitably divide 175000 sqmi of territory with 88 million people.
+The Radcliffe Line was the boundary demarcated by the two boundary commissions for the provinces of Punjab and Bengal during the Partition of India.
+It is named after Cyril Radcliffe, who, as the joint chairman of the two boundary commissions, had the ultimate responsibility to equitably divide 175000 sqmi of territory with 88 million people.

+The term "Radcliffe Line" is also sometimes used for the entire boundary between India and Pakistan.
+However, outside of Punjab and Bengal, the boundary is made of pre-existing provincial boundaries and had nothing to do with the Radcliffe commissions.

-The demarcation line was published on 17 August 1947 upon the Partition of British India.
-Today, its western side of the line is part of the India–Pakistan border while its eastern side serves as the Bangladesh–India border.
+The demarcation line was published on 17 August 1947, two days after the independence of Pakistan and India.
+Today, the Punjab part of the line is part of the India–Pakistan border while the Bengal part of the line serves as the Bangladesh–India border.

 Background

 Events leading up to the Radcliffe Boundary Commissions

 On 18 July 1947, the Indian Independence Act 1947 of the Parliament of the United Kingdom stipulated that British rule in India would come to an end just one month later, on 15 August 1947.
 The Act also stipulated the partition of the Presidencies and provinces of British India into two new sovereign dominions: India and Pakistan.

 Pakistan was intended as a Muslim homeland, while India remained secular.
 Muslim-majority British provinces in the northwest were to become the foundation of Pakistan.
 The provinces of Baluchistan (91.8% Muslim before partition) and Sindh (72.7%) and North-West Frontier Province became entirely Pakistani territory.
-However, two provinces did not have an overwhelming Muslim majority— Punjab in the northwest (55.7% Muslim) and Bengal in the northeast (54.4% Muslim).
+However, two provinces did not have an overwhelming Muslim majority—Punjab in the northwest (55.7% Muslim) and Bengal in the northeast (54.4% Muslim).
 After elaborate discussions, these two provinces ended up being partitioned between India and Pakistan.

 The Punjab's population distribution was such that there was no line that could neatly divide the Hindus, Muslims, and Sikhs.
 Likewise, no line could appease both the Muslim League, headed by Jinnah, and the Congress led by Jawaharlal Nehru and Vallabhbhai Patel.
 Moreover, any division based on religious communities was sure to entail "cutting through road and rail communications, irrigation schemes, electric power systems and even individual landholdings."